PulkitGahlot/Portfolio-App/README.md

 This GitHub repository is private intellectual property.
 It is not licensed under MIT, Apache, GPL, or any permissive license.

 ---

-### 🙏 Thank You

-Thanks for exploring my app!
-Please respect the hard work and refrain from copying or misusing any part of this project.

----